Quick Stats

 Decision Timeline

 The foundation has not publicly disclosed typical timeframes for grant decisions.
-Since grants are awarded through partner/principal nominations and strategic partnerships rather than open application cycles, decision timelines likely vary significantly by opportunity and program.
+Since grants are awarded through partner/principal nominations and strategic partnerships rather than open application cycles, decision timelines likely vary significantly by opportunity and programme.

 Success Rates